The future of decentralization and multilevel governance in a rapidly changing context

 Hosting, funding, and participation

-The roundtable will be co-hosted by the Local Public Sector Alliance (LPSA), the Forum of Federations, and NYU’s Wagner Graduate School of Public Service, and the Center on International Cooperation (CIC) at New York University (NYU), together with the Commonwealth Local Government Forum, the Organization for Economic Co-operation and Development (OECD), and the World Bank.
+The roundtable will be co-hosted by the Local Public Sector Alliance (LPSA), the Forum of Federations, and NYU’s Wagner Graduate School of Public Service, and the Center on International Cooperation (CIC) at New York University (NYU), together with the Commonwealth Local Government Forum, the Organization for Economic Co-operation and Development (OECD), United Cities and Local Governments (UCLG), UNDP, and the World Bank.

-An initial estimate is that 40-50 participants might take part in the roundtable.
+The roundtable convenes a broad and diverse group of approximately 60 leaders, practitioners, scholars, and policy experts engaged in multilevel governance and public sector reform across the globe.
 In principle, all co-conveners, partner organizations, and participants will bear the cost of their own attendance.
-Travel support for a limited number of unaffiliated participants may be provided by LPSA (and other partners).
-Selected panels on the first day of the roundtable may be structured in a hybrid format.
+Travel support for a limited number of unaffiliated participants has been provided by LPSA and other partners.
+Selected panels of the roundtable may be structured in a hybrid format.

 Session / panel structure